rtwolfe/portfolio/portfolio.md

 Each system is standalone.
 Each is a compiler.
 Together they automate the full SDLC for AI agents:

 - **Designer-SDD** (Specification Compiler) — compiles *what to build*.
 Rapid prototyping from raw idea to scored, validated spec package
-- **Charlotte** (Prompt & Skill Compiler) — compiles *how agents communicate*.
-Full SDLC automation for prompts and skills
+- **Charlotte** (Prompt, Skill & MCP Compiler) — compiles *how agents communicate*.
+Full SDLC automation for prompts, skills, and MCP servers
 - **Stratum** (QA Compiler) — compiles *proof that it works*.
 SDLC automation for testing, documentation, and quality gates
 - **Castellan** (Agentic Compiler) — compiles *the agent itself*.
 Governance is structural — constitutional, runtime, and deployment
 - **Monitoring Portal** (Agentic Portal) — governs *the agent in production*.
 Governance drift, alerts, kill switch, audit trail

 **Four compilers.
 One agentic portal.
 Full SDLC automation with governance at every phase.**

 The platform is self-hosting.
 Designer-SDD specs defined every tool.
-Charlotte compiled the prompts that power Stratum's AI stages.
+Charlotte compiled the prompts, skills, and MCP servers that power Stratum's AI stages.
 Stratum validates the code all five generate.
 Castellan compiles the agents with embedded governance.
 The Monitoring Portal watches them run.

 ---